M-123-456/pocket_money_manager/README.md

 ## Explanation to the files
-- Members.js
+- Members.jsx
     - Show members with name, value and currency
     - Button to add a new members
     - (Button to delete a member)

-- Member.js
+- Member.jsx
-    - Input fields for state members
     - Get values of state members and render for each member

-? 最初に入力した後にフリーズさせることは可能か？
+- Setting.jsx
+    - Input fields for state members except for Movements

+- Spendpot.jsx
+    - Input field for movement of members